This essay consists of two parts:

 “A handbook of dogmatic and moral theology, a confessor’s guide, a book of exposition for the preacher, and a choice directory of the spiritual life for pastor and flock alike.”

 No other catechism has occupied a comparable place in the life of the Church.
 Every Catholic home should contain a copy of the Roman Catechism.
 This important text is the foundation of an educated approach to the Catholic religion.
 I have written elsewhere of the importance of theology manuals for our current day, and the Roman Catechism fills an important stepping-stone towards the more scientific approach to the Faith they express.
 It contains the most fundamental doctrines of the faith, proposed and explained with clarity: and a solid foundation like this is vital for keeping us grounded in further studies.
-And as the pictures make clear, the Baronius Press edition is the one that should be on our shelves.
+And as the pictures make clear, the Baronius Press edition (paid link) is the one that should be on our shelves.

 Make a one-time donation

 Help the WM Review by donating today – all donations go directly towards helping us produce real Catholic research and studies.